amirmazmi/config/python/basic_python.md

 ## Preamble

-1. There are many ways to do one thing.
-While people will tell you better ways, there is no right or wrong, only efficient or inefficient, ultimately it is about what works for you or fits your use case.
+There are many ways to do one thing.
+While people will tell you better ways, there is no right or wrong, perhaps efficient or inefficient, ultimately it is about what works for you or fits your use case.
 As well as what you can understand.

+Below are some notes that address the environments around python rather than programming in python itself.

 <br>

 ## 1. Terminal

 > Also called shell or command line interface (CLI)

 Use of terminal is basic for managing python, including creating and managing virtual environments, installing packages using `pip` or `conda` running jupyter notebooks, even executing python scripts.